chjohans/blueprints_repo/README.md

 ### Description

-This is a template for creating an automation that will check all [battery class sensors](https://www.home-assistant.io/integrations/sensor/) in your [Home Assistant](https://www.home-assistant.io/) installation for a low-battery condition, and then excute one or more [actions](https://www.home-assistant.io/docs/automation/action/), e.g. send a message with every sensor that has a low-battery condition to your phone.
+This is a template for creating an automation that will check all [battery class sensors](https://www.home-assistant.io/integrations/sensor/) in your [Home Assistant](https://www.home-assistant.io/) installation for a low-battery condition, and then execute one or more [actions](https://www.home-assistant.io/docs/automation/action/), e.g. send a message with every sensor that has a low-battery condition to your phone.

 The following types of battery sensors are supported:
 * The regular percentage-type battery sensor (e.g. sensor.low_battery with a value representing the battery status in percentages)